Chiang Pin-kung

-Chiang Pin-kung (江丙坤 (Jiāng Bǐngkūn); 16 December 1932 – 10 December 2018) was a Taiwanese politician.
+Chiang Pin-kung (江丙坤 (Jiāng Bǐngkūn); 16 December 1932 – 10 December 2018) was a Taiwanese economist and politician.
 He led the Ministry of Economic Affairs from 1993 to 1996, when he was named Minister of the Council for Economic Planning and Development, where he served until 2000.
 Chiang was subsequently elected to consecutive terms on the Legislative Yuan from 2002 to 2008.
 During his first term as a legislator, Chiang was Vice President of the Legislative Yuan.
 He was Chairman of the Straits Exchange Foundation from 2008 to 2012.

-Biography
+Early life and education

+Chiang was born in Nantou County on 16 December 1932 during the Japanese rule of Taiwan.
+After graduating from National Taipei University with a bachelor's degree in agriculture in 1959, he completed military service in the Republic of China Armed Forces and won the Kuomintang (KMT)'s Sun Yat-sen Scholarship to complete doctoral studies in Japan.
+In 1971, Chiang earned his Ph.D. in agricultural economics from the University of Tokyo.